This village is in

 (bottom door) and “Porte d’en Haut” (upper door).
 Once

-through either of these ancient gates, you are magically transported to a time
+of these ancient gates, you are magically transported to a time

 where medieval architecture and towering walls enclosed half-timbered facades